CLClark/fcc-stock-trading-app/README.md

-# Stocks Collaboration App built on a thrice modified version of the Clementine.js FCC Boilerplate
+# Fullstack Javascript App for Collaborating on Stocks Tracking

 ## Overview

-Stocks Watching App using Node.js and Deepstream.io
+Stocks Watching App using Node.js and Deepstream.io.

 ### Deployed to Heroku and PostgresSQL

 https://fcc-stock-tracking-app.herokuapp.com/

+### Acknowledgement

+Thanks to [Clementine.js] FCC Boilerplate, for inspiring the first iteration of my apps.